From camping and fishing to house-boating or kayaking, take your pick from our top 10 things to do in the Riverland.

 3. Riverland produce and beverages

 The Riverland is abundant in grains, fruits, vegetables, grapes and nuts.
 It’s famed for its citrus and is the third largest growing region in Australia.
 From oranges, grapefruits, tangelos, limes, mandarins and lemons to coffee and olive oil, taste the Flavours of the Riverland at a tasting café and provedore.
 Alternatively, purchase local, seasonal fruits from one of the region's many road-side fruit stalls like the colourful Aggies Fresh Fruit Stall.
 From the fertile soils of the Riverland, Twenty Third Street Distillery produce an innovative array of spirits using the local citrus and flora under the roof of Renmark’s century-old landmark.
 Stop in for a gin flight, blending class or distillery tour.
-If beer’s more your style, head for Woolshed Brewing for a local brew, wine down at Caudo Vineyard just outside Waikerie or head to Loxton's Salena Estate where an award-winning drop and lunch at the on-site restaurant Cucina 837 awaits.
+If beer’s more your style, head for Woolshed Brewery for a local brew or head to Loxton's Salena Estate where an award-winning drop and lunch at the on-site restaurant Cucina 837 awaits.
 Complete your tasting tour with a stop-off at Mallee Estate, where the Markeas family will cook up up a greek feast at their restaurant Eleni's, while you enjoy a local drop while lounging in their opulent barrel room.
-Be sure to check out the region's other food and drink options.
+Be sure to check out the river regions best cellar doors and wineries.

 4. stargazing in the riverland

 Although only a two-hour drive to the Riverland from Adelaide, the night sky is one of the darkest and best places to see the stars.
 It’s a wholesome experience that people in bustling cities can only dream or read about, but with the fresh river air and accompanying birdsong, this late-night entertainment is a program highlight!
-View our guide to stargazing in South Australia for more information.
+Home to Australia's only Dark Sky Reserve, the Murray River is one of the best spots to stargaze in South Australia.

 5. kayak or canoe the murray river